Natural and Pastoral Imagery

-No wedding is complete without flowers, right?
-Well Song of Songs has flowers galore:
+And no wedding is complete without flowers, right?
+Well, Song of Songs has flowers galore:

 I am a rose of Sharon,